deryrahman/secondbrain/docs/2-server-implementation.md

 ## Framework Choices
 To create as simple as generic possible, this project won't use any fancy web framework.
 Initial implementation will use net/http, later on fancy web framework can be used if use cases force it to doing so.
 Persistence layer uses sqlc to achieve query based storage development.
-While go-migration is used to migrate the schema.
+While sql-migrate is used to migrate the schema.
 Handler layer uses open api generator to achieve design first implementation.

 ## Config Specs